-Established in response to the Energy Independence and Security Act of 2007 (EISA), the Commercial Buildings Consortium (CBC) is a public/private consortium of commercial building stakeholders working with the U.S. Department of Energy (DOE), to develop and deliver technology, policies, and practices to achieve sector-wide market transformation.
-See the Federal Authorizing Legistlation (pdf).
+Established in response to the Energy Independence and Security Act of 2007 (EISA), the Commercial Buildings Consortium (CBC) is a public/private consortium of commercial building stakeholders working to develop and deliver technology, policies, and practices to achieve sector-wide market transformation.

 By the year 2050, the CBC envisions a fully transformed commercial building stock to net zero energy.
 All commercial buildings* in the United States will be high-performance, net-zero energy, cost-effective, and compatible with a highly reliable, low-carbon electricity grid.